AbrarAlkathami/smart-library/README.md

 # smart-library
-Welcome to the Smart Bookstore project!
+Welcome to the Smart library project!
 This repository contains the implementation of a comprehensive book management system with both a chatbot interface and a book library interface.

 ## Overview
 The Smart Bookstore project is designed to provide a versatile platform for managing and interacting with a collection of books.
 It includes: